 Hymns on the Expected Invasion, with Hymns to be used on the Thanks-giving Day followed in 1759.
 In 1762 Wesley published Short Hymns on Select Passages of the Holy Scripture, including five thousand selections, a project that had kept him occupied during a long year’s illness.

-The sheer quantity of Wesley's hymns, published and republished in dozens of collections, has tended to obscure the breadth of his interests and the diversity of his achievement as poet.
-He wrote political, doctrinal, occasional, and personal poetry.
-Verses on riots and revolution, nursery rhymes, light satire, and elegies flowed from Wesley's pen.
+The sheer quantity of Wesley’s hymns, published and republished in dozens of collections, has tended to obscure the breadth of his interests and the diversity of his achievement as poet.
+He wrote political, doctrinal, occasional, and personal poetry as well as verses on riots and revolution, nursery rhymes, light satire, and elegies.
 Many remain in manuscript.
-His later poetry conveys his disgust at the loss of the American colonies, his profound disappointment in his son Samuel's conversion to Roman Catholicism in 1784, and his bitterness at his brother John's ordination of lay preachers, a move that ultimately led to the Methodist break with the Church of England.
+His later poetry conveys his disgust at the loss of the American colonies, his profound disappointment in his son Samuel’s conversion to Roman Catholicism in 1784, and his bitterness at his brother John’s ordination of lay preachers, a move that ultimately led to the Methodist break with the Church of England.
 Wesley died on 29 March 1788.
 He was survived by his brother, his wife, and three children.

-Three related sets of difficulties in appraising Wesley's poetry may be collected under bibliographic, ideological, and literary historical headings.
+Three related sets of difficulties in thinking about Wesley’s poetry coalesce under bibliographic, ideological, and literary historical headings.
 The bibliographic problems compromise any responsible interpretation of Wesley and his contribution to the literary tradition.
-There is no definitive collection of Wesley's work, nor is such an edition likely to appear.
-The quantity of material is one problem: Frank Baker has counted 180,000 lines of Wesley's poetry, contained in more than one hundred collections of verse and prose.
+There is no definitive collection of Wesley’s work.
+The quantity of material is one problem: one count places Wesley’s output at 180,000 lines, contained in more than one hundred collections of verse and prose.
 The state of the material presents further difficulties: work by Charles and his famous brother is sometimes indistinguishable.
 Alterations, recombinations, new series, and new editions frequently frustrate researchers.
-Finally, there is the nature of the material itself, the ultimate challenge: these are not 180,000 lines of epic, satire, or tragedy, but, for the most part, vast quantities of evangelical verse, communicating a specific vision of Christian experience.
+Finally, there is the nature of the material itself: these are not 180,000 lines of epic, satire, or tragedy, but, for the most part, vast quantities of evangelical verse, communicating a specific vision of Christian experience.

-A certain redundancy characterizes such doctrinally committed literary scholarship, and conviction can predetermine critical judgment.
-Bernard Lord Manning, for example, wrote of how the 1780 Collection of Hymns "ranks in Christian literature with the Psalms, the Book of Common Prayer, the Canon of the Mass.
-In its own way, it is perfect, unapproachable, elemental in its perfection ... a work of supreme devotional art by a religious genius."
+Yet doctrinally committed literary scholarship sometimes means that conviction can predetermine critical judgment.
+Bernard Lord Manning, for example, wrote of how the 1780 Collection of Hymns “ranks in Christian literature with the Psalms, the Book of Common Prayer, the Canon of the Mass.
+In its own way, it is perfect, unapproachable, elemental in its perfection ... a work of supreme devotional art by a religious genius.”
 Most literary historians are unaccustomed to comparing scriptural and liturgical texts to poetry and rebel at the idea of perfection.
-However, Martha Winburn England has refused to "compare Blake to Wesley as a religious poet" since "Blake cannot stand the comparison."
+However, Martha Winburn England has refused to “compare Blake to Wesley as a religious poet” since “Blake cannot stand the comparison.”
 Somewhat unusual literary values inform such a judgment, not least of which is the perception of Blake as a religious poet.
-Wesley's staunchest advocates often seem to frustrate their own campaign to treat his poetry within the literary tradition.
+Wesley’s staunchest advocates often seem to frustrate their own campaign to treat his poetry within the literary tradition.

-Very possibly Charles Wesley's poetic world will only come clear as scholars review and reinterpret the literature of the mid eighteenth century.
+Charles Wesley’s poetic world will only come clear as scholars review and reinterpret the literature of the mid eighteenth century.
 Certainly biography, associated so closely with James Boswell and Samuel Johnson, was no less a concern of contemporaneous Methodist piety.
-A religious understanding that located a moment of conversion in each believer's personal history would lead to recording and interpreting biographical detail as a matter of serious consequence.
-Just so, poetry written with a clearly persuasive, even extraliterary purpose was fitting in Wesley's day.
-One might expect that a literary history concerned with the larger social world of ordinary, suffering men and women would come to recognize the wealth of information and insight that Wesley's poetry provides.
+A religious understanding that located a moment of conversion in each believer’s personal history would lead to recording and interpreting biographical detail as a matter of serious consequence.
+Just so, poetry written with a clearly persuasive, even extra-literary purpose was fitting in Wesley’s day.
+A literary history concerned with the larger social world of ordinary, suffering men and women could come to recognize the wealth of information and insight that Wesley’s poetry provides.